HollyDraz/weekend-jquery-salary-calculator./INSTRUCTIONS.md

 -[x] add delete button to each row

 ## Part 2 Delete Employees:
--[] then create a function that allows us to delete a selected employee on the click -[x]delete button calls function when tested
+-[x] then create a function that allows us to delete a selected employee on the click -[x]delete button calls function when tested

 ## Part 3 Monthly total:
 -[] create a function that then finds the sum of the employees that are in the table
     -[] note: its only going to add the salaries

+## Stretch Goals
     - [] once an employee is removed it should also subtract that from the total